 Once the ship returned to her previously-scheduled path, this put it on track to return to California early Sunday morning.

-Carnival Miracle is spending the winter sailing short cruises from California down to Mexico.
+Carnival Miracle is spending the winter sailing short cruises from California to Mexico.
 It alternates between Ensenada, Cabo, and Catalina Island.

 Miracle was the first Carnival cruise ship to resume sailing on the west coast following the industry-wide shutdown.